bharaths222/Home-Search-Web-App-Python-Django/README.md

 ### Goal - to provide the best product, design, and user experience.

-### Technologies used - Python3, Django, Javascript, HTML5, CSS, Bootstrap4, Azure SQL Server.
+### Technologies used - Python3, Django, Javascript, HTML5, CSS, Bootstrap4, Microsoft Azure SQL Server.

 ## Pages and Features